For more information, contact the author – Ann Fenton, Extension Educator for Nebraska Extension in Pierce County.

 - Cooking spray

-- Preheat oven to 350ºF.
+- Wash hands with soap and water.
+Preheat oven to 350ºF.
+Gently rub produce under cold running water.
 Peel and core the kiwi.
 Dice the strawberry, apple, banana, and kiwi into ¼ inch pieces.
 Mix orange juice, 1 tablespoon sugar, nutmeg, and ¼ teaspoon cinnamon.
 Toss with fruit.
 Chill.

 - Cut each tortilla into 8 pieces.
 Arrange on a baking sheet.
 Lightly coat with cooking spray.

 - Combine remaining 3/4 teaspoon cinnamon and 1 tablespoon sugar.
 Sprinkle over tortillas slices.